Applifier/unity-ads-s2s-callback-example/README.md

 1. The URL where [callback.php](callback.php) will be hosted on your server
 2. The query string containing a `pid` parameter and value

+For Example:
 ```
 http://mydomain.com/callback.php?pid=12345
 ```

 The `pid` parameter is equivalent to your game ID.
 The callback script uses it to determine which _secret_ is used to sign the query string of the callback.

-> The _secret_ is provided to you by Unity Ads Support when you request to have your base callback URL set.
-The value of the _secret_ is unique to each game profile.
+> _**Note:** The secret is provided to you by Unity Ads Support when you request to have your base callback URL set.
+The value of the secret is unique to each game profile._

 The `oid`, `sid`, and `hmac` parameters are added to the query string of the base callback URL when the callback is triggered.